 Here’s an example:

 I homeschool my son, so he was with me this morning when I dropped my car off to get its oil changed.
 Before we left the house we decide that while we were waiting for the car we would walk to the library and get some books, which is exactly what we did.
-The library is about a mile away from the car place and it was a beautiful day, and despite me wearing the wrong shoes we had a very pleasant stroll.
+The library is about a mile away from the car place and it was a beautiful day, and despite me wearing the wrong shoes for walking we had a very pleasant stroll.
 We waved to friends, he picked up cicadas, we talked about what “for rent” meant and why it wasn’t okay to play on other people’s swingsets and who Little J thinks considers is his best friend.

 Everything was great.